How to Find the Right Designer (at the Right Price) for Any Project

 A guy named Aditya Chhatrala did the entire quote app for $250.
 Pretty remarkable.

-If you manage the process right there’s not doubt in my mind you can get great work from 99designs.
+If you manage the process right there’s no doubt in my mind you can get great work from 99designs.

-Do your own mockup Creating a very rough idea of what you want will go a long way towards getting what you want.
-I like doing mockups with pencil/paper by hand and scanning them in but just make sure you do it.
-Showing designers a rough sketch gives them a starting point.
+Creating a very rough idea of what you want will go a long way towards getting what you want.
+I like doing mockups with pencil/paper by hand and scanning them in, some people like using software… it doesn’t really matter.
+Just make sure you do it.

-If you absolutely don’t know what you want that’s okay too.
+If you absolutely have no ideawhat you want that’s okay too.
 In the job description let the designers know you’re open to a lot of things and will have a better idea of what you want once you’ve seen a few mockups.

 Giving concrete feedback is even harder, but equally important.